Darksword 1523 - The Guardian* (sharpened & deluxe scabbard)Darksword 1523 - The Guardian* (sharpened & deluxe scabbard)1

 The hilt is extremely attractive, with a mild steel curved crossguard and genuine leather wrap handle, and the whole assembly PEENED together for maximum hilt integrity and durability.

-This fantasy two-handed sword is very unique, and would stand out noticeably in any collection as a display piece, a training piece or (if sharpened) a solid heavy-duty cutter.
+This fantasy two-handed sword is very unique, and would stand out noticeably in any collection as a display piece, or solid heavy-duty cutter.

 Click here for the review of this sword on SBG